 As with other countries, estimates regarding the total number of prostitutes vary.
 Most sources place this number between 15,000 and 30,000.
 An article published in 1997 in the International Encyclopedia of Sexuality claimed that the total number of prostitutes in the Netherlands was about 15,000 to 20,000.
 CATW has stated that there were 30,000 prostitutes in the Netherlands, citing “Sex tax Ticks off Dutch,” Associated Press, 14 October 1997.
 According to Radio Netherlands, in 1999, there were estimated to be 25,000 prostitutes in the Netherlands, with 12,500 working at any one time at a total of 6,000 locations.
 A later study by the Dutch Ministry of Foreign Affairs in 2000 estimated that there were a total of between 20,000 and 25,000 prostitutes in the Netherlands

 Please click on Google + to help my page ranking.

 This bridge was 30 meters from my B & B and 20 meters from my favorite restaurant, De Belhamel.

 I had dinner twice here and on two other evenings called in to the delightful bar for a nightcap.

-The Rack of lamb at De Belhamel was magnificent, put this delightful restaurant on your list.
+The Australian lamb at De Belhamel was magnificent, put this delightful restaurant on your list.